kojodoc/kojodoc.github.io/reference/scala.md

 }
 ```

-Now let's look at a particular problem and multiple ways of solving the problem.
+Now let's look at a particular problem and multiple ways of solving the problem (to give you deeper insights into ideas related to loops).
 Let's say we want to draw five rectangles (width = 20, height = 100) as shown below:

 ![five-rects](five-rects.png)